x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 validator's pubkey:

 ```
-solana-keygen pubkey ~/validator-keypair.json
+x1-keygen pubkey ~/validator-keypair.json
 ```

-The command `solana gossip` lists all validators that have registered with the protocol.
+The command `x1 gossip` lists all validators that have registered with the protocol.
 To check that the newly setup validator is in gossip, we will `grep` for our pubkey in the output:

 ```
-solana gossip | grep <pubkey>
+x1 gossip | grep <pubkey>
 ```

 After running the command, you should see a single line that looks like this: